Second Chances Farm secures $1.5M investment, eyes growth

 The company was one of the first in Delaware to obtain a state license to grow the non-narcotic version of cannabis.
 In the past few months, it has grown a small hydroponic trial of hemp plants that have produced promising results.

-Todd Erickson, chief growing officer at Second Chances Farm, said that the industry standard for hemp yield was 1 gram of flower per planting, and their trial run produced 2 to 5 grams per planting.
+Todd Erickson, deputy chief growing officer at Second Chances Farm, said that the industry standard for hemp yield was 1 gram of flower per planting, and their trial run produced 2 to 5 grams per planting.
 With hydroponically grow plants able to be harvested every eight weeks, they could be looking at a revenue boon for the plant that creates the therapeutic cannabidiol (CBD) but not the narcotic tetrahydrocannabinol (THC).

 Delaware is seeing increasing interest in the CBD industry, with AgroRefiner recently opening an extraction plant in New Castle to create the sought-after CBD oil used in products.
 George said that he hasn’t spoken with that company yet, but he was already getting interest from others in the industry who heard about their proposed pesticide-free, hydroponic outfit.